 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Joe Yenni Blvd / Woodlake Blvd neighborhood in Kenner are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Joe Yenni Blvd / Woodlake Blvd neighborhood in Kenner are upper-middle income, making it an above average income neighborhood.